Jerry Kerr: Dundee United

 In 1959 United manager Andy McCall (their fifth in less than five years), resigned after leading the part-time club to third bottom place in Division Two.
-Jerry Kerr was the man given the task of reviving the club in April that year.
+Kerr was the man given the task of reviving the club in April that year.

 Kerr's first policy upon joining United was his insistence that his players be full-time, a gamble that could have cost the club dearly.
 He also insisted that there had to be a properly constituted reserve side and an end to the previous policy of buying in over-the-hill First Division players.
 Ron Yeats' career took an upward turn from Kerr's appointment.
 Kerr regarded Yeats as so vital to the fortunes of the team he sought his release to play each Saturday from the military authorities while Yeats served his National Service.
 In Kerr's 1959–60 first full season in charge, St Johnstone finished as champions.
 United's challengers for the second promotion spot were Hamilton Academical and Queen of the South.
 Hamilton were beaten 5–1 at Tannadice with seven games to go before a crowd of over 11,000 putting Accies firmly in United's rear view.
 United went to Palmerston Park to play the Ivor Broadis inspired Queen of the South with three games to go.
 United returned home with a 4–4 draw to maintain their one-point advantage over QoS.
 Promotion was clinched with a last game of the season 1–0 home win against Berwick Rangers before a crowd of near 17,000.
 This brought First Division football to Tannadice for the first time since they had been relegated in 1932.